Bottle with drain note inside

 4. Call a licensed plumber for help.

-5. If the pilot light will light but does not stay lit when the gas valve control is released the problem could be a defective pilot safety switch or perhaps a loose pilot safety switch connection to the gas control valve.
+5. If the pilot light lights but does not stay lit when the gas valve control is released, the problem could be a defective pilot safety switch or perhaps a loose pilot safety switch connection to the gas control valve.

 6. Make sure the pilot safety switch connection to the control valve is tight.

-1. Problem may be improper gas pressure or dirty burner orifice.
+1. The problem may be improper gas pressure or a dirty burner orifice.

-1. Problem could be scale on top of burner, dirty burner orifice, flue-way clogged or improper gas pressure.
+1. The problem could be scale on top of the burner, a dirty burner orifice, a flue-way clogged, or improper gas pressure.

-1. Problem may be improper gas pressure, wrong orifice or clogged flue.
+1. The problem may be improper gas pressure, a wrong orifice or a clogged flue.

-Discharge from temperature and pressure relief valve.
-T&P valve leaking.
+13. Discharge from the temperature and pressure relief valve is leaking.

 1. The T&P relief valve will open when the water temperature is too high or if the pressure gets too high.

-3. If however there is a blockage such as a backflow valve, check valve or pressure reducing valve with a defective bypass than the increase in water volume has no where to go and the pressure within increases dramatically.
+3. If, however, there is a blockage such as a backflow valve, check valve, or pressure reducing valve with a defective bypass, then the increase in water volume has nowhere to go, and the pressure within increases dramatically.

-1. Scale can build up in the bottom of the tank causing all sorts of noises to occur while the water heater is heating water like knocking or banging water heater.
+1. Scale can build up at the bottom of the tank, causing all sorts of noises to occur while the water heater is heating water, like knocking or banging noises.

 2. Try flushing the tank.
-Make sure you turn off gas or electric before flushing.
-PDM can help or learn how to flush water heater tank.
+Make sure you turn off the gas or electricity before flushing.
+PDM can help or learn how to flush the water heater tank.

-1. Combustion air inlets or flue-way is restricted or not enough ventilation air supplied to room.
+1. Combustion air inlets or flue-way are restricted, or not enough ventilation air is supplied to the room.

-2. Also, may be improper gas pressure or dirty burner orifice.
+2. Also, it may be improper gas pressure, or dirty burner orifice.

-3. Remove obstruction or debris from heater or flue way and improve ventilation.
+3. Remove obstruction or debris from the heater or flue way and improve ventilation.

 4. An obstruction could create carbon monoxide poisoning.